dzbeck/multiscanner/docs/install.rst

 Installation
 ============

 Installation information for the different components of MultiScanner is provided below.
-If you'd like to get an idea of how the system works without going through the full process of setting up the distributed architecture, refer to the section on `Standalone Docker Installation`_.
+To get an idea of how the system works without going through the full process of setting up the distributed architecture, refer to the section on `Standalone Docker Installation`_.

 The standalone system is less scalable, robust, and feature-rich, but it enables easy stand up the web UI, the REST API, and an ElasticSearch node, allowing users to quickly see how the system works.
-The standalone container is intended as an introduction to the system and its capabilities, but not designed for use in production.
+The standalone container is intended as an introduction to the system and its capabilities, but not designed for operational use.

 System Requirements
 -------------------